wxcuop/pyfixmsg_plus/pyfixmsg_plus/fixengine/README.md

 ## Heartbeat (35=0)

-Heartbeats are managed by the `HeartbeatHandler` class.
-Heartbeats are sent at regular intervals to ensure the session is alive.
+Heartbeats are managed by the `HeartbeatHandler` class, and are sent at regular intervals to ensure the session is alive.
+The heartbeat logic has been enhanced with the following features:
+- **Configurable Timeout**: A timeout value can be set for network operations, ensuring timely responses and handling delays effectively.
+- **Corrective Actions**: If connection issues occur (e.g., missed heartbeats), the `Heartbeat` class initiates corrective actions such as reconnecting.
+- **HeartbeatBuilder**: The `HeartbeatBuilder` class constructs the `Heartbeat` object with all required dependencies.

 ```python
 class HeartbeatHandler(MessageHandler):